MaurangeLab/sm-FISH_analysis_pipeline/README.md

 Segmentation and spot detection by AI is the core of this pipeline, therefore, you might have to train you own AI models.

+For cell segmentation, I chose Cellpose 2 instead of Cellpose 3 because I found a great documentation on how to use it.
+Cellpose 4 was just too slow, too much computing power needed and didn't work well overall.
+If you want to use Cellpose 3 or 4, you will need to change the version of it in segment environment and you also might have to change the model calling and segmentation part (clearly indicated) in segmentation_cellpose-Epyseg.
 In order to get a working Cellpose 2 model, you can use pretrained ones, or train your own.
 Using a pretrained Cellpose 2 model is very well documented.
 To train an adapted cell segmentation model in Cellpose 2 (really efficient in my opinion), please refer to the following article and video :
 Pachitariu and Stringer, 2022, Nature ; https://www.youtube.com/watch?v=5qANHWoubZU
-I chose to use Cellpose 2 instead of Cellpose 3 because I found a great documentation on how to use it.
-Cellpose 4 was just too slow, too much computing power needed and didn't work well overall.

-To train an adapted smFISH spots detection model with Epyseg, please refer to the following article and GitHub : Aigouy et al., 2020, Development. ;
+To train an adapted smFISH spots detection model with Epyseg, please refer to the following article and GitHub :
+Aigouy et al., 2020, Development. ; https://github.com/baigouy/EPySeg

 ### How to indicate your path properly ?